- Natural exfoliants are an effective alternative to commercial products

-- Scrubbing in a circular motion, apply all over the face avoiding the eyes.
+- Using a circular motion, message lightly over the face; avoid the eye area

-- For additional skin-brightening, anti-acne benefits, leave the mixture on for 10-15 minutes.
+- For additional skin-brightening, anti-acne benefits, let rest for 10–15 minutes

 Brown sugar and yogurt scrub for sensitive skin

 The brown sugar in this recipe is gentle enough to use as a facial scrub for sensitive skin.
-For a deeper exfoliation, leave the mixture on your face for a few minutes as a face mask, so the lactic acid in the yogurt has more time to penetrate your skin.
+For a deeper exfoliation, leave the mixture on your face for a few minutes as a face mask to enable the lactic acid in the yogurt to penetrate your skin.